Invest in your photography skills and experience a place like no other.

 • 100%, you don’t have to be a photographer to join, you're more than welcome to come for the experience and enjoy good company in nature!
 We have had guests in the past just use their phone and soak in the moments as they happen.

 • Travel costs to reach Port Hardy and accommodations before and after the workshop/photo tour are the responsibility of the participant.
-We will depart the marina the morning of the 18th and plan to be back in the afternoon on 21st.
-We highly recommend that you spend the night in Port Hardy or somewhere nearby the night before.
+We highly recommend that you spend the night in Port McNeill or somewhere nearby the night before.

 • Alcohol - we are not licensed to serve alcohol but guests are welcome to bring their own to enjoy responsibly at the end of the day!